How do I put a course on Pass/Fail?

 - More information on submitting a Pass/Fail request can be found on the Registrar’s forms page, and a request can be submitted using the Student Enrollment Request Form.

 - Major advisor and/or program director approval/consent is required for all Pass/Fail requests.

 What is the deadline to request that a course be put on Pass/Fail?

-- Students may submit Pass/Fail requests (via the form) through Monday, April 11th for the Spring 2022 semester.
+- Students may submit Pass/Fail requests (via the form) through Monday, November 14th for the Fall 2022 semester.

 - For a course designated as Pass/Fail, a letter grade of D-minus or above will be translated to a P@ for pass.
 A letter grade of F will be translated to an F@ for fail.

 If I put a course on P/F, will it count toward my GPA?

 - Courses taken on a Pass/Fail basis (appearing as a “P@” or “F@” on your transcript) do not count toward your GPA.